 Some other ideas resulting from the discussion which require further exploration and planning are offering internships to students from disadvantaged backgrounds, improving our recruitment methods to encourage more women and black and minority ethnic (BAME) individuals to apply for our roles, and working towards a more diverse leadership team and board.
 In addition, we are implementing further measures to ensure that our AI technology isn’t biased when searching for and identifying experts.

 The BLM movement has raised awareness that racism, in conscious and unconscious forms, is still widespread.
 In the UK, as well as the US, our history includes the exploitation and enslavement of black people and an empire and class system that was fundamentally racist, yet the level of education and clear-eyed reconciliation with this past is lacking in many parts of our society.
 For example, the UK educational curriculum is largely silent on this period and its immoralities.
-We believe that moving towards a fairer society requires higher levels of education and awareness on these topics, so we can acknowledge the privileges and repressive stereotypes that still exist, and work to eliminate them and level the playing field.
+We believe that moving towards a fairer society requires higher levels of education and awareness on these topics, so we can acknowledge the privileges and repressive stereotypes that still exist, and work to eliminate them, and level the playing field.

 Education and knowledge sharing are central to what we do at techspert.io.
-We use AI to map the knowledge landscape and connect organisations to the people who have the precise insights they need.
+We use AI to map the knowledge landscape and connect organizations to the people who have the precise insights they need.
 So, it shouldn’t be surprising that we see learning and education as a big part of the solution.
-We believe rapid access to knowledge on technical, product and market challenges drives smarter innovation and in the same way, we believe that greater access to knowledge in society will lead to better, more informed decisions and inclusive movements that build towards a fairer world.
-Disentangling reliable insights from misinformation, noise and politically-driven perspectives is more challenging than ever in the current era, but we are proud to be working in this field and to be empowering decision-makers through direct access to the people in the know on any given subject.
+We believe rapid access to knowledge on technical, product, and market challenges drive smarter innovation and in the same way, we believe that greater access to knowledge in society will lead to better, more informed decisions and inclusive movements that build towards a fairer world.
+Disentangling reliable insights from misinformation, noise, and politically-driven perspectives is more challenging than ever in the current era, but we are proud to be working in this field and to be empowering decision-makers through direct access to the people in the know on any given subject.

 The path to racial equality isn’t a short or easy one but by committing to the above changes and improvements, we’re one step closer.